Passive vs. Active Security—What’s the Difference?

 • Remote access: Equip key personnel with the ability to access surveillance feeds remotely.
 This is invaluable for construction site managers who need to monitor multiple areas or for retail managers overseeing several locations.

-With our mobile surveillance units, you can interact with people on your site, activate lights to deter intruders and improve visibility, get real-time alerts about unwanted behavior, and intervene—from a safe distance—before incidents escalate.
-Plus, LVT Units are equipped with backup generators to ensure optimal uptime, so you can rest assured that your lot is protected 24/7 regardless of inclement weather or other unexpected issues.
+Plus, LVT Units are equipped with backup smart generators to ensure optimal uptime, so you can rest assured that your lot is protected 24/7 regardless of inclement weather or other unexpected issues.

 More Posts You'll Love